sajanav/axiomElasticSearch/README.md

 2) Search API :

-    1) To get all data from the ElasticSearch Index , send a GET request to the URL : http://127.0.0.1:8181/example
-    2) To query a particular string , send a GET request to the URL : http://127.0.0.1:8181/search/{searchString}
+    1) To query a particular string , send a GET request to the URL : http://127.0.0.1:8181/search/{searchString}